India’s ban on Chinese APPs not beneficial to anyone: China | Business

 China on Thursday said India’s decision to ban 118 Chinese APPs is not beneficial to the Indian users nor to China's businesses and claimed it violated WTO rules.
 India on Wednesday banned 118 more mobile apps with Chinese links, including the popular game PUBG, citing data privacy concerns and a threat to national security, taking the total count of Chinese-linked mobile apps banned by New Delhi to 224.
 India's move came amid fresh border tensions with China in eastern Ladakh.

-"We hope the people of China and the people of India can conduct normal exchange or cooperation in all sectors.
-And they should not because of temporary short-sightedness hurt the long-term interests of both countries and peoples," she said, any avoiding any reference to the border tensions.
-Stating that India and China are ancient civilisations with splendid cultures and the exchange between the two sides have been going on for thousands of years, she referred to the popularity of Nobel Laureate, Rabindranath Tagore in China and referred to his poem "we misread the world".

-"Also, Yoga is becoming more and more popular in China including myself.
-I am very fond of Indian culture.
-But we do not think that Indian culture or the poems or other things are infiltrating here or are posing any threat to the Chinese culture," she said.
-She said the intermingling of different cultures is conducive to promoting people's mutual understanding and friendship.
+She noted that both countries are close neighbours and proud of their civilisations.
+The start of our exchange and mutual learning can date back to 1,000 years ago.
+The great Indian poet Tagore is very popular in China.
+He wrote, "We read the world wrong and say that it deceives us."
+Yoga and Indian movies like "Dangal" are also very popular in China, she said.
+"However, it never crossed our mind that India is trying to infiltrate or pose any threat to our country," she said in an updated statement released by the Chinese foreign ministry.
+She said the intermingling of different cultures is conducive to promoting people’s mutual understanding and friendship.

-"So, we hope that the Indian side can bear in mind the friendship of the two peoples and long-term interests and work to promote bilateral exchange and cooperation," the spokesperson said..
+"So, we hope that the India will attach importance to the two peoples' friendship and long-term interests and work to promote bilateral exchange and cooperation in various fields," the spokesperson said..

 ALSO READ